 Wholesale or business-to-business sellers can choose an invoice model, opting to receive a quote first for bulk purchases.
 Then, they’re sent an invoice to be paid by a specific deadline.

 Once the order arrives at the warehouse, your OMS will choose its closest or most accessible option in proximity to the order destination, then calculate shipping costs and quickest carriers.
-An OMS might be able to help print shipping labels, delivery notes, and receipts.
+An OMS might be able to help print shipping labels, packing slips, and receipts.